ibm-cloud-docs/activity-tracker/export_api.md

 * You must have a user ID that has permissions to launch the web UI, view or manage service keys, and view events.
 [Learn more](/docs/services/activity-tracker?topic=activity-tracker-iam_view_events#iam_view_events).

-* You must check that the logging instance has the export feature enabled.
+* You must check that the auditing instance has the export feature enabled.

 ## Export API